cmiller-veced/kwik_n_dirty/README.md

 Other tasks present themselves as we go.
 Navigating json data is tedious without good tools so we create the tools as we go.
-Yes, I know there are tools out there already.
-But I want GOOD tools.

 # How to do it?

-We follow principles that I've learned by studying ...
+We follow principles of ...

 - the Unix Philosophy
 - the Agile Manifesto